-(f) The Employer may provide, as needed, information sessions/in-service to educate employees regarding communicable diseases as part of the program.
+(e) The Employer may provide, as needed, information sessions/in-service to educate employees regarding communicable diseases as part of the program.
 Time spent by employees at these session without loss of pay.

-(g) The examination of students for communicable diseases or infestations shall not be the responsibility of a member of the bargaining unit.
-However, an employee who suspects a child that may have a communicable disease or infestation shall report the concern to the Principal for investigation.
-There will be a logbook or an incident report form completed to record the incident.
+(f) The examination of students for communicable diseases or infestations shall not be the responsibility of a member of the bargaining unit.
+However, and employee who suspects a child that may have a communicable disease or infestation shall report the concern to the Principal for investigation.
+There will be a log book or an incident report form completed to record the incident.